UCSC-VLAA/CRATE-alpha/README.md

 ## PyTorch Inference

 To increase accessibility, we have converted the weights from JAX to PyTorch.
-We provide models in configurations B/16, L/14, and CRATE-α-CLIPA-L/14.
+We provide models in configurations B/16, L/14, CRATE-α-CLIPA-L/14, and CRATE-α-CLIPA-H/14.
+You can use the PyTorch code to reproduce the results from our paper.

 ### Preparing ImageNet-1K Validation Set